Different Types OF OCD.

-My OCD is related to germ contamination, mental contamination, rumination, intrusive thoughts and avoiding physical contact with anyone.
+My OCD is related to germ contamination, mental contamination, rumination, intrusive thoughts, and avoiding physical contact with anyone.

 If I do not trust someone now, I cannot physically touch them or touch anything that they have touched.
-I feel if I do, bad things will happen to me of which I have had my fair share of traumatic events.
+I feel if I do, bad things will happen to me of and I have had my fair share of traumatic events.

 I rather avoid contact than risk something bad happening to me again.